 A surveillance testing program means that samples of off-campus undergraduate, graduate and professional students will be selected and tested for COVID-19, regardless of whether they have a known exposure or are showing symptoms of COVID-19.
 Testing will be done via saliva and is located at the Jesse Owens North recreational sports facility at 2151 Neil Avenue.
 Learn more

-If you are experiencing symptoms of COVID-19, or if you want to get tested, students can be voluntarily tested at Student Health Services’ Wilce Student Health Center.
-Testing is available Monday through Friday, 8:30 a.m. to 4:30 p.m. (except for the 2nd Friday of each month, opening at 9:30 a.m.).
-Making an appointment is preferred to maintain physical distancing and reduce student wait times.
+If you are experiencing symptoms of COVID-19, students can be tested with an order from a Student Health Services’ medical provider or a referral from the contact tracing team.
+Testing is available Monday through Friday, 8:00 a.m. to 4:30 p.m. (except for the 2nd Friday of each month, opening at 9:30 a.m.).
+Making an appointment is required to help maintain physical distancing and reduce student wait times.

 - Schedule via My BuckMD